Volume 8, Number 1, 2007 Abstracts

 Odean observes that naive investors tend to trade too often, but we know little about what motivates them and why their performance is often so poor.
 This paper describes an experiment where naive traders take part in a share market game with limited information, unlimited credit, and unlimited short-selling.
 We find that trading profit volatility is positively correlated with the level of understanding of the market, the level of self-efficacy or self-confidence, and the level of trading.
 Large profits and losses tend to be earned by individuals who trade heavily and have a reasonable understanding of how the market works and how shares are valued.
 There is also some evidence that a high level of self-efficacy is positively correlated with trading profit volatility.

-Determinants of the Socially Responsible Investment Decision: A Cross-Country
+Some Determinants of the Socially Responsible Investment Decision: A Cross-Country Study

 This paper develops a general model of investor choice to analyze socially responsible investment (SRI).
 Drawing on data from a large survey of investors across five countries, we show that SRI may be driven more by investor attitudes toward the social aims of firms rather than by financial returns.
 We also show that investors who are concerned about social issues as consumers appear to extend this behavior into their portfolio strategies.
 We find little evidence that demographic factors affect SRI, but some indirect evidence that market context in terms of institutional ownership and the regulatory environment may play a role.